November 20, 2024

 Minimalism

-Minimalism is bare bones but deliberate, using only the essentials to convey meaning or communicate a message.
-This graphic design style limits extra elements, uses simple typography, and takes advantage of white space, so the viewer can focus on a product or an idea.
+The minimalist graphic style is bare bones but deliberate, using only the essentials to convey meaning or communicate a message.
+It limits extra elements, uses simple typography, and leverages white space, so the viewer can focus on a product or an idea.
 With minimalism, every element is evenly spaced and precisely placed on a grid, which establishes a logical visual hierarchy that keeps content easily digestible.

 Key characteristics: